Home > Digital technologies > Virtualisation, cloud, DevOps > Which cloud platform to choose: AWS, Azure or Google Cloud?

 Illustrative image Which cloud platform to choose: AWS, Azure or Google Cloud?

-In the almost 20 years that the cloud has existed, we have lost count of the number of services put on the market.
-So much so that it is difficult to navigate, understand and compare these services.
+In the almost 20 years that the cloud has been around, the number of services coming onto the market has been countless.
+So many, in fact, that it's hard to make sense of them all, to understand them and compare them.

 To make matters worse, different definitions of the cloud have come and gone.
-Today, the most popular is that of NIST (National Institute of Standards and Technology), an agency of the United States Department of Commerce.
+Today, the most popular is that of the NIST (National Institute of Standards and Technology), an agency of the US Department of Commerce.

 It defines the cloud by five characteristics:

-• A dependence on the network : the connection to the services goes through the network.
-The latter must therefore be particularly monitored both regarding its availability and its quality (bandwidth, latency, etc.)
+• Dependence on the network the connection to services is via the network.
+The network must therefore be particularly closely monitored in terms of both availability and quality (bandwidth, latency, etc.).

 • A grouping of resources by pool facilitates the implementation of multi-tenant architecture (each customer will have one or more tenants bringing together its resources).
 This enables the supplier to benefit from economies of scale when purchasing resources and to optimise their operation.

-• Manual or automatic elasticity : scaling tools facilitate the adaptation of infrastructures to needs.
-This is done manually or through indicators associated with trigger thresholds on certain resources (CPU, Memory, request/s, etc.).
+• Manual or automatic elasticity Scaling: scaling tools make it easier to adapt infrastructures to requirements.
+This can be done manually or using indicators associated with trigger thresholds for certain resources (CPU, memory, request/s, etc.).

-• Supervision of the services made available : the supplier monitors and supervises resources in order to offer optimal quality of service and means of control, particularly regarding billing to customers.
+• Supervision of the services made available The supplier monitors and supervises resources in order to offer optimum quality of service and means of control, particularly with regard to customer billing.

 What cloud services are available?